Babar Khan

 Babar Khan is a Pakistani TV actor and model.
-He is best known for his role in Hum TV serial Ek Tamanna Lahasil Si which earned him a nomination for best supporting actor at the 1st Hum awards.
+He is best known for his role in Hum TV serial Ek Tamanna Lahasil Si which earned him a nomination for best supporting actor at the 1st Hum Awards.

 Khan attended Bahria College in Karachi, Pakistan.

 Personal life

 Khan married Pakistani TV drama actress Sana Khan in December 2013.
 On 7 March 2014, while traveling to Hyderabad, the couple was involved in a car accident in which Sana Khan died.
-Babar Khan was taken to hospital and sustained critical injuries.
-Babar ramazan transmission ary inshallah suffered from depression after the demis of his wife.
+Babar Khan was hospitalised with critical injuries.
+He suffered from depression after the demise of his wife.

 Babar Khan remarried in January 2015 to his cousin, Bisma Khan.
-The couple have a son and a daughter together.
+The couple has a son and a daughter together.